alexbhatt/stata_training/README.md

 # Stata Training: Data Cleaning, Management and Manipulation

 ## Intro
 This is a self-directed training to teach you how to manipulate and clean data in Stata like a data wizard.
 Your own level of experience prior to starting will determine how long this training will take.
 For each task, you’ll be provided with the key Stata commands you'll want to use for each task.
 Importantly, the code/commands I've suggested are not the only way to solve each problem, just one way.
 Always remember to write lots of comments within your do file.
 Explain what and why you've done something.

 ### Before you start
+This training requires Stata v12.0 or higher.

 File structure on your computer is important.
-By having a good folder structure, you will be able to find files easier, and your code will be cleaner to read for both yourself and others.
-It also helps to differentiate about where you data is coming from.
+By having a good folder structure, you will be able to find files easier, and your code will be cleaner and easier.
+Also, it helps to differentiate where you data is coming from (import versus export data).
 For most projects, I recommend having a project directory with the following subfolders as a minimum:

 | Folder | Subfolder | Contents |
 | :--- | :--- | :--- |